scientifichackers/ampy/README.md

       put  Put a file on the board.
-      rm   Remove a file from the board. run  Run a script and print its output.
+      rm   Remove a file from the board. run  Run a script and print its output. sha1sum  Retrieve sha1sum of a file from the board.

 If you'd like to install from the Github source then use the standard Python setup.py install (or develop mode):